open-telemetry/opentelemetry-specification/specification/trace/api.md

 - Set the currently active span

-All the above functionalities operate solely on the context API, and they MAY be exposed as static methode on the trace module, as static methods on a class inside the trace module (it MAY be named `TracingContextUtilities`), or on the [`Tracer`](#tracer) class.
+All the above functionalities operate solely on the context API, and they MAY be exposed as static methods on the trace module, as static methods on a class inside the trace module (it MAY be named `TracingContextUtilities`), or on the [`Tracer`](#tracer) class.